How to Submit a Website to Search Engines

 Note: Bing used to offer a way to submit pages without a login.
 That tool was retired in September 2018.

 Remember that there is no guarantee your pages will be indexed right away.
-But manual submission should bring the search engine spiders to your new content faster and give you the best chance to have your webpages indexed quickly.
+According to Search Console Help, “Indexing typically takes only a day or so, but can take much longer in some cases.”
+Still, manual submission should bring the search engine spiders to your new content faster and give you the best chance to have your webpages indexed quickly.

 Now that you know how to submit your webpages to Google and Bing, we’ll move on to creating XML sitemaps — an all-important and simple way to make sure the search engines can find your pages for indexing.